joncgrubb/equestricrud/README.md

 * You need to download the Heroku CLI [here](https://devcenter.heroku.com/articles/heroku-cli).
 It is important to note here that if you already have Git Bash installed with an open terminal window, you will need to close that window and open a new one after installing Heroku CLI for Git to recognize the installation.
 If you do not, Heroku CLI will not be recognized.
 You can easily test if the CLI was installed properly by issuing the following command in Git Bash: `heroku --version`

 ### Creating the App
-You can now login to Heroku create your app within the web interface.
+You can now login to Heroku and create your app within the web interface.
 ![alt text](https://github.com/joncgrubb/equestricrud/blob/main/images/heroku_create_new_app.PNG?raw=true)

 Give your app a name.
 One drawback here is that app names are shared between all users, so you must select a name that is not in use.